Hanxhin/install-OS-rdp/README.md

 `sudo ufw allow 'Apache'`

-## DONE

-## 9. Access your file in browser & backup or download your file : `cp windowsxxxx.gz /var/www/html/` > windowsxxxx. change your windows file.
+## 9. Access your file in browser & backup or download your file :

+`cp windowsxxxx.gz /var/www/html/` > windowsxxxx. change your windows file.

 Ex : `cp windows2022.gz /var/www/html/`

-## 10. Open browser & access this. to download your OS Windows after setting : `http://127.0.0.1/windowsxxxx.gz` >> change 127.0.0.1 to your IP VPS & windowsxxxx to your windows file
+## 10. Open browser & access this. to download your OS Windows after setting :

+`http://127.0.0.1/windowsxxxx.gz` >> change 127.0.0.1 to your IP VPS & windowsxxxx to your windows file